 Please plan ahead to schedule tool testing and any required training.
 It may take several weeks for you to schedule, complete and pass the tests you need to start working in the shops independently as a member.
 Membership is not required to take any of our training or tool tests.

 Testing procedures vary by shop.
 All of our testing is handled by members who volunteer to share their skills with our growing community.
 Some testing opportunities are provided through our classes.
+Some of our tools require our training class in order to be eligible for certification.

 *Please note that not all shops use the tool testing calendar for scheduling.
 See above for shop specific instructions.
 Tool Testing Appointments are listed on the calendar as tool tests or office hours.
 Office hours can be used for tool testing appointments, or to orient you to the shop or discuss best tools to use for a project.
 The calendar will come up in gcal alongside your personal calendar (if you have one), with available testing appointment slots visible in grey.
 Click on a slot to select it – your name will automatically appear in the “Who” line.
 Press “Save” in order to save the event to your calendar and claim that slot.
 If you do not have a google account, a front desk volunteer can reserve a slot for you.
 Email email@example.com with your request.